-Quinoa Protein - Nutritional Profile, Benefits, and Trends
+Quinoa Protein - Nutritional Value, Benefits, and Trends

 High in proteins and nutrition, Quinoa is increasingly becoming popular in the United States and Europe.
 It has also gained the title as the newest superfood.
 Scientifically known as Chenopodium Quinoa, Quinoa is a plant seed and is prepared and consumed like a cereal grain. [i] [ii]